InfiniteCuriosity/Ethical_use_of_AI/Ethical_Use_of_AI.md

 <h4>My prediction is that the future belongs to those who can ask the most insightful, practical and useful questions, stick with it until you get the answers from both people <i>AND</i> AI.
 Therefore it is in your best interet to develop infinite curiosity, endless wonder, and a very strong desire to connect ideas, all while keeping your feet firmly on planet earth.
 My prediction is the people who do this are the people who will succeed the most, not necessarily the ones who can code the best.</h4>
 <br>
 <h4>5.
 The critical, anti-syncophantic voice</h4>
-<i>top five reasons why your recommendations might be wrong and rate the reasons your recommendations might be wrong.</i>
+<i>List the top five reasons why your recommendations might be wrong and rate the probability your recommendations might be wrong.</i>

 <h4>5.
-List three things that would give better results</h4>
+List three things that would probably give better results</h4>
 <i>Next, return a list of three items that would give better results.</i><br>
 The system will return recommendations from each member of the team of rivals, it's pretty cool to see!